drishtigulenia/pneumonia-prediction-cnn/README.md

 # pneumonia-prediction-cnn

-Predicting Pneumonia using website developed with flask and backended by machine learning model
+Predicting Pneumonia using website developed with flask and backended by machine learning model.